Dr Yanhua Xu

 City of Bradford Metropolitan District Council

-I hold an MSc in AI from the University of Southampton, where I worked under Dr Nicolas Green, and a PhD in AI (Digital Health) from the University of Liverpool, supervised by Dr Dominik Wojtczak.
+I hold an MSc in AI from the University of Southampton, where I worked under Dr Nicolas Green, and a PhD in AI (Digital Health) from the University of Liverpool, supervised by Prof. Dominik Wojtczak.

-(edited on May 2025)
+(edited on Oct 2025)

 Interests

-• Applied Machine Learning
+• Deep Learning

-• Applied Natural Language Processing
+• Natural Language Processing

-• Reinforcement Learning
+• Reinforcement Learning (ongoing)

 Education